 In When the Punch Cards Were Placed in the Punch Card Hopper, file one of Arriving Simultaneously, a seemingly fractured life -- of living in the mountains and at the same time working for an aerospace company -- is played and replayed with icons and generative arrays on one electronic manuscript page (and one accompanying "kaleidoscope" page).
 When Diana goes with Roland to Silicon Valley in "the surface of the system", generative arrays divulge a more complicated life in a radically different environment.
-And yet, Diana's life in Silicon Valley is also accessible by exploring only one page.
-To create these surprising electronic manuscripts, both Diana's Colorado life and environment and her Silicon Valley life and environment mirror the life of an early aerospace information retrieval programmer, who later in life sets out on a journey to bring community networking to poverty-line rural and urban communities
+And yet, Diana's life in Silicon Valley is also accessible by exploring only one active manuscript page.

 As a writer of experimental narrative, I write to an interface where the reader will absorb details, and gradually a picture of the life of Diana will emerge.
 I also know that if the reader only elects to spend a short of time with the work, a very different picture might emerge for each reader.
 Diana's life is complex, sometimes magical, sometimes challenging -- whether it is experienced in five minutes or in several hours.

-The Long and Short of it Lodge, file three of Arriving Simultaneously begins with a central image of the outside of the lodge in the California foothills, where the party for Diana's birthday takes place.
+The Long and Short of it Lodge, file three of Arriving Simultaneously begins with a central image of the outside of the lodge in the California foothills, where a party for Diana's birthday takes place.
 Clicking on the central image allows movement between the outside of the lodge and the hall of the lodge where guests are arriving.
-This file is currently in progress.
-Following the practice, that I began in 1986 with Uncle Roger on early social media, parts of a non-sequential narrative are slowly released online, until the whole is completed.
-Thus, every time you return, you will find more writing, and even though the story is non-sequential, it slowly takes shape -- in the spirit of both social media and electronic literature.
-The Long and Short of it Lodge is scheduled to be completed by July 1, 2018.

 In reading the histories of woman programmers in the days before University computer science departments were prevalent, I have been deeply impressed by their dedication, by their immersion in their work, and by their role in the development of the field.
 Arriving Simultaneously is fiction, but the details are informed by my own experience as an early information programmer for Ball Aerospace in the late 1960's; core community networking staff for Arts Wire, a program of the New York Foundation for the Arts, and a consultant and artist-in-residence in the legendary Computer Science Lab at Xerox PARC, as well as by my experiences living at various times in Silicon Valley.

-To read Arriving Simultaneously on Multiple Far-Flung Systems, click on the icons.
-The icons do not always produce text in a consistent way, but, in the same way that a reader discovers the underlying world model by exploring paths in a work of interactive fiction, in the continual use of this work, a portrait of a woman programmer emerges.
+Within Arriving Simultaneously on Multiple Far-Flung Systems, the icons do not always produce text in a consistent way, but, in the same way that a reader discovers the underlying world model by exploring paths in a work of interactive fiction, with the continual traversal of this work, a portrait of a woman programmer emerges.
 The work is most effective on a tablet screen, but it also works on most laptop screens and has been tested with Firefox, Explorer, Chrome, and Safari.
 It can also be displayed on some mobile devices, but this will require vertical scrolling and a changed output pattern.